rylanharper/BELRAD/README.md

 - Make sure the first product tag within Shopify is always the product's color.
 I currently use `{{ product.tags[0] }}` is easily display the corresponding color.

-- [Travis Reynolds](https://github.com/thetre97) was kind enough to help me out with the filter functionality on each collection page.
-This is pretty cool as it looks for the various product options (variants) displayed on that collection and allows a user to select which option they want to see.
-If there are no options, the products will still display on that collection, but no filter options will be shown.
-Thanks for the help!

 - Lastly, make sure to populate your storefront with products and collections and fill out all necessary fields: title, descriptions, images, prices, tags, etc.

 ## 📫 Klaviyo